Azure-Samples/azure-search-power-skills/Text/TextSummarization/README.md

       ```
       At this point, Terraform has now created the following infrastructure and created a `base.env` file with the values.
       - Azure Container Registry to store our docker image
-      - Azure Cognitive Services to enrich the data
+      - Azure AI Services to enrich the data
-      - Azure Cognitive Search
+      - Azure AI Search
       - Azure Blob Storage to hold our data to seach

   1) ### Push the container to Azure Container Registry